-This luncheon is carried out in red, yellow and brown, with autumn leaves for decorations.
+This Halloween party theme is carried out in red, yellow and brown, with autumn leaves for decorations.
 The centerpiece is a mammoth pumpkin with holes bored in a circle around the top, containing white candles.
 On all four sides grotesque faces are cut.
 Or a pumpkin with the top off and the center cut out might also serve as a centerpiece, filled either with fruit, chestnuts or chrysanthemums.

 Darken the room and light the fireplace.
 At either end of the table are smaller pumpkins filled with fruit and clusters of grapes hanging over the sides.
 Little dishes on the table hold chocolates or candied chestnuts.
 Alternating yellow carrots and flat white turnips hold red candles, while a row of red and white ears of corn surrounded by candlesticks decorate the mantelpiece.
 Or empty orange skins; through an opening at one end, cut eyes, nose, and mouth, as is done in making Jack o' Lanterns, drop a little hot wax in the bottom of each, and put in a small lighted candle; the effect is decidedly quaint and pretty when the table is all lighted.

 Guest cards of burnt leather are in keeping with the colors of the table and with the idea of the day.
 They can be decorated with sketches of witches, goblins, or lighted candles; or purchase some small trinkets, such as stick-pins with witches, to attach to the cards.